Sharp reads on sovereign risk and where the market misprices it.

 Where debt mechanics and market pricing finally meet.

-Where the edge tends to show up.
+Where the edge shows up.

 Sri Lanka before the consensus really got there.